Is Halloumi Supposed to Be Squeaky? (Solved!)

 It creates the familiar rubbery texture of halloumi.

-It is nothing to do with air escaping from the cheese, as was once believed.
+It has nothing to do with air escaping from the cheese, as was once believed.

 Paneer and some other young cheeses also have the same squeaky characteristic.